Ma27/i3lock-pixeled/README.md

 ### Nix

-`i3lock-pixeled` is available in the NixOS package set (see [NixOS/nixpkgs#25761](https://github.com/NixOS/nixpkgs/pull/25761)).
+`i3lock-pixeled` is available in the `nixpkgs` package set (see [NixOS/nixpkgs#25761](https://github.com/NixOS/nixpkgs/pull/25761)).

-Now you can install it by running `nix-env -i i3lock-pixeled`.
+Now you can install it by running `nix-env -iA nixpkgs.i3lock-pixeled`.

-For development processes you can run `nix-shell` to open an isolated shell which contains all build dependencies of `i3lock-pixeled`.

 ## Uninstall

 The `Makefile` contains an `uninstall` recipe as well which removes the `i3lock-pixeled` executablefrom the given prefix.

+## Hacking

+The project is `bash`-based, so it's sufficient to install all needed prerequisites or open a developer shell by running `nix-shell`.

 ## License